 The PFC Ralph T. Basiliere Bridge crosses the Merrimack River in the center of Haverhill.
-It carries Route 125, locally known as Bridge Street.
+It carries Route 125, locally known as Main Street.
 The bridge rests on seven spans.
 It has two lanes crossing the river and four lanes at the nearest intersections in Bradford and Haverhill.
 Each side of the bridge also supports a sidewalk.
-The bridge is a vital connector for the City of Haverhill: 25,000+ vehicles cross each day.
+The bridge is a vital connector for the City of Haverhill.
+More than 25,000 vehicles per day cross the bridge.
 This figure includes heavy vehicles such as trucks, school buses, and Merrimack Valley Transit Authority (MEVA) buses.

+As of the summer of 2026, construction to replace the Basiliere Bridge is underway by MassDOT’s Design-Builder, Middlesex-TranSystems.
+It is anticipated that construction will run through spring 2032.
 The new bridge will improve safety for all users.
-Importantly, it can be built in two phases.
-During construction, there will be one lane each direction, and one sidewalk crossing the river maintaining mobility in downtown Haverhill.
+Importantly, it will be built in two phases.
+Throughout construction, there will be one lane in each direction, and one sidewalk crossing the river.
+To learn more about construction staging, please see the presentation introduction the Design-Build phase.

 Reconstructing a local landmark

 The Basiliere Bridge is a symbol of Haverhill.
-Some version of its picture is on the City’s own website and the local Fire Department’s uniforms.
+It appears on the badges of City firefighters.
 The Greater Haverhill Chamber of Commerce and Latino Coalition also use a picture of the bridge in their logos.
 The new bridge is the result of a partnership between MassDOT and the Haverhill community.
-This partnership has produced a structure that reflects its host community and, like today’s bridge, will be a source of pride.
+This partnership has produced a structure that reflects its host community and can be a source of pride for it as today’s bridge is.

 Major elements of the replacement bridge that are direct results of this partnership include: